telefonicaid/thinking-cities/docs/index.md

-FIWARE IoT Stack allows you to connect devices and receive data, integrating all device protocols and connectivity methods, understanding and interpreting relevant information.
+The Thinking Cities is a [powered by FIWARE platform](http://marketplace.fiware.org/pages/solutions/c5940dbbdfbcf694f6cdf6ec) which allows you to connect devices and receive data, integrating all device protocols and connectivity methods, understanding and interpreting relevant information.
-It isolates data processing and application service layers from the device and network complexity, in terms of access, security and network protocols.
+It combines Telefónica components with FIWARE Generic Enablers and isolates data processing and application service layers from the device and network complexity, in terms of access, security and network protocols.

-These are the main benefits of solutions 'powered by the FIWARE IoT Stack':
+These are the main benefits of Thinking Cities platform:

 - Simple sensor data integration
 - Device-independent APIs for quick app development & lock-in prevention